CreatorLZ/Leetcode/arrays/lc2033_minimum_operations_to_make_uni_value_grid.md

 ## Problem Statement

-Given a 2D integer grid of size `m x n` and an integer `x`, find the minimum number of operations to make all elements equal (a uni-value grid).
-In one operation, you can add or subtract `x` from any element.
-Return `-1` if it’s impossible.
+You are given a 2D integer grid of size `m x n` and an integer `x`.
+In one operation, you can add `x` to or subtract `x` from any element in the `grid`.

+A uni-value grid is a grid where all the elements of it are equal.

+Return the minimum number of operations to make the grid uni-value.
+If it is not possible, return `-1`.

 - **Constraints**: